lovasoa/bloomfilter/README.md

 It doesn't use any fancy hash function.
 It uses `object.hashCode()` instead.
 You can override your objects' `.hashCode`method if you want better hashes.

 #### No allocation
-It doesn't to any allocation when adding new elements or checking if an element is present.
+It doesn't do any allocation when adding new elements or checking if an element is present.
 It should thus be faster than other implementations.

 ## How to use